By participating in a patient safety organization, healthcare organizations can reduce risk and improve the overall quality of care.

 Using a technology solution also gives organizations the ability to measure and analyze recurring trends to develop insights for improving quality of care.
 This allows leadership teams to quickly form corrective courses of action for preventing future incidents or adverse events before they occur.
 (6)

-Implementing patient safety technology is a critical component of an effective patient safety initiative.
+Implementing incident reporting software is a critical component of an effective patient safety initiative.
 With Performance Health Partner’s Solutions, healthcare organizations can report, track, and learn from patient safety incidents.
-To learn more, visit https://www.performancehealthus.com/patient-safety or request a demo here.